Skip to Main Content

 2. the Obama Administration?

-3. the Trump administration?
+3. the Trump Administration?

 1. Provide citations for both articles using author/date Chicago Style:

-2. Is it pro-withdrawal, anti-withdrawal, or mixed?
+2. Is it pro-rejoining, anti-rejoining, or mixed?

 1. Provide citations for both articles using author/date Chicago Style

 2. Describe how you determined a “match.”
 Same exact date?
-Within same time period?
+Within the same time period?
 Same subject title?

 4. Find access to your local newspaper and search for the most recent article on the foreign policy of your choice (trade policy, participation in the WHO, North Korea…).